 - the Holocene interglacial is already 10 – 11,000 years old and judging from the length of previous interglacials the Holocene epoch should be drawing to its close: in this century, the next century or this millennium.
 The Holocene epoch may be extended somewhat by the Earth’s current orbital geometry.

-- the beneficial warming at the end of the 20th century to the Modern high point has been “rebranded” as the “Great Man-made Global Warming Alarm / Catastrophic Man-made Climate Change”.
+- the beneficial warming that occurred towards the end of the 20th century to a Modern high point has been “rebranded” as the “Great Man-made Global Warming Alarm / Catastrophic Man-made Climate Change”.

 - eventually this late 20th century temperature blip will come to be seen as just noise in the system in the longer term progress of comparatively rapid cooling over the last 3000+ years.

 - other published Greenland Ice Core records as well as GISP2, (NGRIP1, GRIP) corroborate this finding.
 They also exhibit the same pattern of a prolonged relatively stable early Holocene period followed by a subsequent much more rapid decline in the more recent (3000 year) past.

 When considering the scale of temperature changes that alarmists anticipate because of Man-made Global Warming and their view of the disastrous effects of additional Man-made Carbon Dioxide emissions in the last century, it is useful to look at climate change from a longer term, century by century and even on a millennial perspective.

 The much vaunted and much feared “fatal” tipping point of +2°C would only bring Global temperatures close to the level of the very congenial climate of “the Roman warm period”.

-If it were possible to reach the “horrendous” level of +4°C postulated by Warmists, that extreme level of warming would still only bring temperatures to about the level of the previous Eemian maximum, a warm and abundant epoch, when hippopotami thrived in the Rhine delta.
+If it were possible to reach the “horrendous” level of +4°C postulated by Alarmists, that extreme level of warming would still only bring temperatures to about the level of the previous Eemian maximum, a warm and abundant epoch, when hippopotami thrived in the Rhine delta.

 For a more comprehensive views of the decline of the Holocene see: